Onelinerhub/onelinerhub/python-pandas/how-to-import-pandas-module.md

-# How to import pandas module
+# How to import Pandas module

 ```python
 import pandas as pd